alan-berger/dnstoolbox/README.md

 | `--audit-log PATH` | none | Path to an append-only JSON lines file recording every check result on every run |
 | `--ntfy-url URL` | none | ntfy topic URL for push notifications on status changes |
 | `--healthcheck-url URL` | none | healthchecks.io-compatible ping URL, sent at the end of every successful run |

 ---

+## Security Hardening

+The script treats DNS record data as untrusted input throughout.
+This is relevant in any scenario where access to your DNS provider's console could be compromised — for example if an attacker modified your TXT records, the data returned by DNS queries would be attacker-controlled.
+The following defences are applied:

+**Domain validation** — the domain argument is validated against RFC 1035/5321 rules (letters, digits, hyphens, dots; labels ≤ 63 chars; total ≤ 253 chars) before any DNS queries are made.
+Malformed input causes an immediate exit with a clear error message.

+**DNS record sanitisation** — every raw DNS record value is stripped of non-printable characters and capped at 2 KB before it enters the processing pipeline.
+A crafted oversized TXT record cannot bloat the HTML output.

+**HTTP response body cap** — responses from `fetch_url()` (used for the MTA-STS policy file and BIMI logo SVG) are capped at 64 KB.
+Servers you do not control cannot return unbounded data.

+**SSRF prevention** — URLs extracted from DNS records (BIMI `l=` logo URL and `a=` VMC URL) are validated before any HTTP request is made.
+Only HTTPS URLs with a valid public domain hostname are permitted.
+Blocked: non-HTTPS schemes (`http://`, `file://`, etc.), IP address literals, private/loopback/link-local ranges, and reserved hostnames such as `localhost`, `*.local`, and `*.internal`.
+This prevents an attacker who controls your DNS from redirecting the script to internal network endpoints or cloud metadata services.

+**HTML output escaping** — all DNS-derived data is passed through `html.escape()` before being written into HTML output.
+This is the primary XSS defence and applies to every user-visible string in the report.

+**Short tag value capping** — values extracted from DNS record tags (DMARC `p=`, MTA-STS `mode:`, etc.) are additionally capped at 64 characters when interpolated into diagnostic messages, providing defence in depth.

+**No use of `eval`, `exec`, or unsafe deserialisers** — DNS data is used only as the subject of string operations.
+There is no path from DNS record content to Python code execution.
+The only "interpreter" that processes attacker-influenced data is `xml.etree.ElementTree`, which does not support external entity expansion (XXE) by design.

+---